slindile24/todo-cli/README.md

 # 📝 To-Do CLI (Python)

-A simple command-line To-Do List manager built in Python.
+A simple command-line To-Do List manager built in Python and SQL.
 This project allows users to manage daily tasks directly from the terminal.

 ---